 The application for approval must be filed in writing by the acquiring party and in general by the party gaining control of the economic operators involved in the transaction.
 In case the transaction involves several economic operators, the application must be made jointly through the appointment of a common proxy.
 The application must be filed within eight days from the date of occurrence of the following events:

-- In case of economic concentration through the appointment of common managers or directors, from the moment the managers or directors have been designated by the general shareholders or members meeting, or the competent body, pursuant to the by-laws of such company.
+- in case of economic concentration through the appointment of common managers or directors, from the moment the managers or directors have been designated by the general shareholders or members meeting, or the competent body, pursuant to the by-laws of such company; and

 If the parties decide not to continue or to close the operation of economic concentration any time between the date of application and the date of approval by the authority, the applicant must immediately communicate such decision to the Superintendency, after which the Superintendency may decide, without further action, to file the case.